arezamoosavi/alimo.github.io/index.md

 **Detail:** Book Recommender with Item based collaborative filtering based on KNN (based on kaggle dataset):

-- The Restful service is built with Flask and ML tasks is handeled with celery
+- The Restful service is developed with Flask and ML tasks is handeled with celery
 - Cassandra is database for saving results and data
 - This app is built and deployed with docker

-**Tools:** Cassandra, Flask, Restful-api, Pandas, Sklearn, Gunicorn, Redis, RabbitMq, Celery, Docker
+**Tools:** Cassandra, Flask, Restful-api, Pandas, Scikit-learn, Gunicorn, Redis, RabbitMq, Celery, Docker

 - [Medium (1)](https://medium.com/@sdamoosavi/book-recommender-web-service-ml-e79119535258)
 - [Medium (2)](https://medium.com/@sdamoosavi/book-recommender-web-service-cassandra-4a359917d713)